Initializing

 Other: 1

-XDP is incompatible with a feature of network devices called generic-receive-offload
+XDP is incompatible with a feature of network devices called generic-receive-offload.
+This feature must be disabled for Firedancer to work.
+GRE segmentation offload is also disabled.

-NOTICE ethtool-gro ... unconfigured ... device `ens3f0` has generic-receive-offload enabled.
+NOTICE ethtool-offloads ... unconfigured ... device `ens3f0np0` has generic-receive-offload enabled.
 Should be disabled

 generic-receive-offload: off